pepegar/courses-and-presentations/slides-md/app/06-rest.md

 requests.delete("http://localhost:8080/users")
 ```

+# Creating REST APIs in Flask

+## Example

+Let's go over creating new users in Tweeter together

+# Creating REST APIs in Flask

+## Exercise

+implement the `GET /users/<username>/tweets` endpoint, that returns a JSON list
+of all tweets by that user.

-# Consuming REST APIs with requests
+# Creating REST APIs in Flask

+## Exercise

-Create an endpoint to delete a users's transaction.
+Create a endpoint in our API that allows creating a tweet
-Call the endpoint from client.py

 # Alternatives to Flask to build REST APIs